 An elliptical trainer simulates your arm and leg motion.
 Although elliptical machines don’t have a history as thick as the treadmill trainers, they’re a popular choice for both gym and home use.

 Also, the feature that distinguishes the elliptical from other machines is its one-of-a-kind movement.
 It resembles a cross-country skiing traipse.

 That elliptical motion presses no impact force on our body joints.
-It’s also the reason why so many people go for ellipticals rather than treadmills.
+It’s also the reason why so many people go for elliptical rather than treadmill.

 Moreover, the unit comes with unique elliptical handles serving far beyond than just a thing you grab on to.
 By building up the resistance on the handles, ellipticals help to strengthen your upper body as well as your legs by asking gymers to push and pull.

-This difference is also what distinguishes ellipticals and treadmills: While ellipticals lean towards strength training, treadmills don’t.
+This difference is also what distinguishes ellipticals and treadmill: While ellipticals lean towards strength training, treadmill don’t.
 Moreover, Ellipticals help to burn calories and activate as many muscles as possible.